mdbenito/paperwhy/content/post/hinton_improving_2012.md

 The authors propose to approximate the expected output at test time by using the

->**"mean network" that contains all of the hidden units but with their
+> **"mean network" that contains all of the hidden units but with their
->outgoing weights halved to compensate for the fact that twice as many
+> outgoing weights halved to compensate for the fact that twice as many
->of them are active.**
+> of them are active.**

-Notice that because of the non-linearities and multiple layers, one cannot simply compute the expected output of one neuron as a weighted sum over all possible combinations of (dropped) inputs (see {{< cite baldi_understanding_2013 >}} for more on this topic and some explicit computations).
-However, there exist some theoretical guarantees **for toy networks** that weighting at test time approximates the “expected network” (not in this paper).
+Notice that because of the non-linearities and multiple layers, one cannot simply compute the expected output of one neuron as a weighted sum over all possible combinations of (dropped) inputs.[^5] However, there exist some theoretical guarantees **for toy networks** that weighting at test time approximates the “expected network” (not in this paper).

->In networks with a single hidden layer of $N$ units and a “softmax”
+> In networks with a single hidden layer of $N$ units and a “softmax”
->output layer for computing the probabilities of the class labels,
+> output layer for computing the probabilities of the class labels,
->using the mean network is exactly equivalent to taking the geometric
+> using the mean network is exactly equivalent to taking the geometric
->mean of the probability distributions over labels predicted by all
+> mean of the probability distributions over labels predicted by all
->$2N$ possible networks.
+> $2N$ possible networks.
 Assuming the dropout networks do not all make
->identical predictions, the prediction of the mean network is
+> identical predictions, the prediction of the mean network is
->guaranteed to assign a higher log probability to the correct answer
+> guaranteed to assign a higher log probability to the correct answer
->than the mean of the log probabilities assigned by the individual
+> than the mean of the log probabilities assigned by the individual
->dropout networks (2).
+> dropout networks (2).
 Similarly, for regression with linear output
->units, the squared error of the mean network is always better than
+> units, the squared error of the mean network is always better than
->the average of the squared errors of the dropout networks.
+> the average of the squared errors of the dropout networks.

 Finally, there is the possiblity of adapting dropout probabilities *"by